JackDance/text_occlusion_in_video/README.md

 - video: input video
 - det_model_dir: the path to text detection model
 - rec_model_dir: the path to text recognition model
-- rec_char_dict_path: the path to the text recognition character set
+- rec_char_dict_path: the path to the text recognition character set, `ppocr/utils/en_dict.txt` is just for English, other language character set can be found in `ppocr/utils`.
 - use_mp: whether to enable multiprocessing
 - total_process_num: numbers of processes when using multiprocessing